ppy/osu-wiki/wiki/Tournaments/GSTLIVE/22/en.md

 ### Registration

-1. Registration will be through the GST:LIVE website.
+1. Registration will be through the [GST:LIVE website](https://gstlive.org).

 2. There is Badge Weighted Seeding (BWS) in effect; the formula is rank^(0.9937^(badges^2)).

-3. Average team BWS rank must be lower than #2000.
+3. Average team BWS rank must be #2000 or lower.

 ### Qualifiers regulations